The Torres del Paine trek - which includes the O and W Circuits is nothing short…

 Two I’ve had for over 10 years and they are still just as waterproof and durable as when I first bought them.
 I’m using the smaller bag for all my electronics and camera gear.

-What to wear on rainy adventures on your feet
+What to wear on your feet

 Even the toughest of leather boots can get wet and stay wet if it’s a soaking rain, particularly if you’re hiking through wet undergrowth on muddy trails.